SmoothManifold/Coursera-test/README.md

 # Coursera-test
-It is a Coursera test repository
+This is a Coursera test repository